Temperature-Gradient Effects on Electric Double Layer Screening in Electrolytes: Theoretical formulation

 The local concentrations of mobile cations and anions at position $\vec{r}$ are denoted by $n_+(\vec{r})$ and $n_-(\vec{r})$, respectively.
 Here, $+$ and $-$ specify cationic and anionic properties, respectively.
 The ionic valencies are denoted by $z_\pm$, and $q$ denotes the elementary charge.
 For instance, monovalent cations and anions correspond to $z_+=1$ and $z_-=-1$, respectively.
 The diffusion constants of cations and anions are denoted by $D_+$ and $D_-$, respectively.
 According to the Einstein relation, the diffusion constant is related to the corresponding mobility as

 where $k_{\rm B}$ is the Boltzmann constant, $T(\vec{r})$ is the local temperature, and isotropic diffusion is assumed.

 In free space without boundaries, a temperature gradient induces a mass current density proportional to the Eastman entropy of transfer.
 We consider the case where the Eastman entropy of transfer, $\hat{S}_\pm$, is given by $\hat{S}_\pm = \alpha_\pm k_{\rm B}$, \cite{Eastman_28,Wurger_08} with $\alpha_\pm$ denoting dimensionless Soret coefficients.
-The Eastman entropy of transfer scales with $k_{\rm B}$, consistent with the classical expression derived from the Boltzmann equation. \cite{Mahan_98} For point-like ions in a spatially varying temperature field, $\alpha_\pm = 1$ has been derived from the Fokker--Planck equation. \cite{vanKampen_88} Although Soret coefficients have been measured for both ions and macroparticles, \cite{Kishikawa_10,CabreiraGomes_18,Sehnem_18} their general temperature dependence remains unclear.
+The Eastman entropy of transfer scales with $k_{\rm B}$, consistent with the classical expression derived from the Boltzmann equation. \cite{Mahan_98} For point-like ions in a spatially varying temperature field, $\alpha_\pm = 1$ has been derived from the Fokker--Planck equation. \cite{vanKampen_88} According to a theory based on the Born solvation model, the dimensionless Soret coefficient $\alpha_{\pm}$ is, in its simplest form, predicted to be independent of temperature.\cite{Agar_89} Experimentally, the Eastman entropy of transfer is not measured directly but is instead inferred from Soret data.\cite{Sugisaki_06,Caldwell_81} In such measurements, the Soret coefficient of a neutral electrolyte does not probe cationic and anionic contributions separately, but rather a specific linear combination of the underlying ionic entropies of transport.
+At the salt level, experimental determinations of Soret coefficients and transport entropies in aqueous electrolytes are consistent with only weak temperature dependence over modest intervals (on the order of $\sim 10$~K) around room temperature.\cite{Sugisaki_06,Caldwell_81} Although Soret coefficients have been measured for both ions and macroparticles, \cite{Kishikawa_10,CabreiraGomes_18,Sehnem_18} their general temperature dependence remains unclear.
 Here, we assume that the dimensionless coefficients are temperature independent, as in the case of point particles ($\alpha_\pm = 1$).
 The probability current density $\vec{j}_{\pm}$ is then given by \cite{Wurger_08,Bonetti_11,Hanlin_22,Wurger_10,Stout_17,KIM_18,ZHANG_19,JIA_24,Jabeen_24,HORIKE_25}

 where $\vec{E}$ denotes the electric field.
 We introduce the electrostatic potential $\psi(\vec{r})$, satisfying

 Under open-circuit conditions, we set $\vec{j}_{\pm} =0$, yielding

 Since both $n_{\pm}$ and $T$ vary with position $\vec{r}$, we divide Eq.~(\ref{eq:p1}) by $n_{\pm}k_{\rm B} T$ to obtain